aptech/docs/docs/data-management/programmatic-import.rst

   // Create file name with full path dataset = getGAUSSHome("examples/nba_ht_wt.xls");

+  // Load all variables based on GAUSS's smart
+  // type detection. 'pos' will be loaded as a categorical variable,
-  // Load player as a string variable.
+  // 'player' as a string variable.
 Load
   // 'height' and 'weight' as numeric. nba = loadd(dataset);